Capital punishment in Australia: Western Australia

 In Western Australia, the first legal executions were under Dutch VOC law on 2 October 1629 on Long Island, Houtman Abrolhos (near Geraldton), when Jeronimus Corneliszoon and six others were hanged as party to the murders of 125 men, women and children.

 Following British colonization, between 1833 and 1855 executions by firing squad and hanging were performed at a variety of places, often at the site of the offence.
 Even with the construction of the new Perth Gaol in 1855 as the main execution site in the state, some executions were carried out at various country locations until 1900.
 In 1886 the Fremantle Prison was handed over to the colonial government as the colony's major prison; from 1889 43 men and one woman (Martha Rendell) were hanged there.

 The first execution under British law was that of Midgegooroo, who on 22 May 1833 was executed by firing squad while bound to the door of the original Perth Gaol.
 John Gavin, a Parkhurst apprentice, was the first British settler to be executed in Western Australia.
 In 1844 he was hanged for murder at the Fremantle Round House, at the age of fifteen.
 Bridget Larkin was the first woman to be executed in Western Australia, for the murder of John Hurford, in 1855.

-“It is the sentence of this court that you be returned to your former custody, and at a time and place appointed by the Governor-in-Council, that you be hanged by the neck till you are dead, and may the Lord have mercy on your soul”.
+"It is the sentence of this court that you be returned to your former custody, and at a time and place appointed by the Governor-in-Council, that you be hanged by the neck till you are dead, and may the Lord have mercy on your soul".
 The last execution was that of Eric Edgar Cooke on 26 October 1964 at Fremantle Prison.
 Cooke had been convicted on one count of murder, but evidence and his confessions suggested he had committed many more.
 The last sentence of death in Western Australia was passed in 1984, but the female killer (Brenda Hodge) in question had her sentence commuted to imprisonment for life, as was customary by this stage.

 Capital punishment was formally removed from the statutes of the state with the passage of the Acts Amendment (Abolition of Capital Punishment) Act 1984.
+The Legislative Assembly voted 24 to 20 votes, the Legislative Council voted 17 to 12.

+Former territories under Australian administration

+Nauru

+The Australian administration of Nauru as a League of Nations mandate applied the criminal code of Queensland as at 1 July 1921, which allowed for capital punishment.
+It remained in place until Nauru's independence in 1968.

+Papua New Guinea

+The Territory of Papua adopted the Queensland criminal code in 1902, which allowed for the death penalty.
+Following the Australian occupation of German New Guinea, the Queensland criminal code was also adopted for the Territory of New Guinea in 1921.

+Papua administrator Hubert Murray wrote to Prime Minister James Scullin in 1930 emphasising the need for retention of the death penalty, stating: